-In order to accurately compute contributions from each propagation path, we would ideally like to compute the exact visibility information.
+In order to compute accurate contributions from each propagation path, we would ideally need to compute exact visibility information.
 However, note that the BTM model computes the effect of diffraction about an edge in terms of a line integral over the edge.
 This integral must be discretized in order to compute impulse responses.
 We approximate the line integral using the midpoint method - by dividing the edge into n segments, and computing contributions due to paths passing through the midpoints of each segment.
 This method of integration allows us to use n ray shooting tests (one for the midpoint of each of the n edge segments) to compute (approximate) visibility.
-Even though we use ray shooting and compute approximate visibility while computing IRs using the BTM model, it is necessary for us to compute conservative from-edge visibility when constructing the visibility tree.
-This is to ensure that no potential diffraction paths are missed.
-If an approximate visibility algorithm is used to construct the visibility tree, it may mark some edges that are visible from a given edge as invisible; this would lead to some diffraction paths being missed when computing IRs.